Seedlings in a tray.

 The Annual general meeting adopts the remuneration report.
 The report is available to the shareholders prior to the annual general meeting and it is available on the company's website for ten years.

-These guidelines and the renumeration report in pdf, visit the page with documents from SCA’s Annual General Meetings.
+To view the guidelines and renumeration report in pdf, visit the page with documents from SCA’s Annual General Meetings.